 “I don't really know.”

-Jim picks up the oars and pulls us across the loch - the reverie over we must continue our work at the boathouse.
+Jim picks up the oars and pulls us across the loch - the reverie over, we must continue our work at the boathouse.
 From that turning point in the middle of the loch I would decide to go on to further my education and leave Jim to luxuriate in nature.
 There would be many times in the future when I would remember that moment in the middle of the loch and envy Jim.
-Sometimes I would wish I were back there but in truth I know I made the right decision to choose the path to knowledge and while we could enjoy the experiences of beautiful moments in nature on the Estate it would never truly belong to me or Jim.
+Sometimes I would wish I were back there, but in truth I know I made the right decision to choose the path to knowledge.
+While we could enjoy the experiences of beautiful moments in nature on the Estate, it would never truly belong to me or Jim.